 Kimberly kjersten, instructor

 In 2008, Kimberly earned a spot as a BlazerDancer for the Portland Trailblazers.
 She danced with the BlazerDancers for 6 seasons and was co-captain her last 2 years on the team.
-Her experience as a BlazerDancer included intensive dance training in Portland, Los Angeles, and Las Vegas and included travels to Estonia, The Philippines, and South Korea.
+Her experience as a BlazerDancer included intensive dance training in Portland, Los Angeles and Las Vegas and included performances in Estonia, The Philippines and South Korea.
 Kimberly was chosen twice to represent the BlazerDancers at the Pro Action Dance workshop in Las Vegas to learn choreography to teach the team for the seasons’ performances.
-After retiring as a BlazerDancer, Kimberly has continued taking dance classes and is continually expanding her dance education via classes, workshops, and online lessons.
+After retiring as a BlazerDancer, Kimberly has continued taking dance classes and is continually expanding her dance education via classes, workshops and online lessons.

-She teaches: Acro, Jazz, Tap, HipHop
+She teaches: Acro, Jazz, Tap, Lyrical, & Power Tumbling

 Get to know Kimberly better:

 When did you start dancing and why did you keep dancing?
 I started gymnastics when I was 2 (mommy & me!) and tap and jazz when I was 6.
 I kept dancing because none of the other activities I did (baseball, volleyball, track, horse riding, among others) lived up to the feeling I had when I danced.
-Also, it kept me so busy that I didn’t have time to get in trouble, so says my mom.
-J
+Also, it kept me so busy that I didn’t have time to get in trouble, so says my mom. :)

 Why did you want to become a dance instructor?
-I loved dance so much and wanted to share my passion and knowledge about it with as many people as I could.
+I have always loved dance so much and wanted to share my passion and knowledge about it with as many people as I could.
 Dance has opened up so many opportunities for me in my personal and professional life.
 I am so happy to be a stepping-stone for my students to help them reach their goals and aspirations too, like has been gifted to me by my instructors and mentors growing up.

 What is your favorite style of dance and why?
 That’s a toughie.
 I loooooove lyrical and sassy jazz.
-I think it’s a tie between the two with a couple close runners-up including tap and hip-hop.
+I think it’s a tie between the two with a couple close runners-up including tap and acro.

 What is your favorite dance quote and why?
 “I dance because there's no greater feeling in the world than moving to a piece of music and letting the rest of the world disappear.”
 I don’t know who said this, but it’s true!
 I never realized how much of an outlet dance was for me until having my daughter and not getting to do it daily as I did before.
 I love finding myself in the flow of classes and performances.
 Dance definitely keeps me in the moment.